Ashborn Chapter 1

 “Well, if it isn’t Witchwake herself.”
 Jessa Varnell’s voice cut like a knife.

 I kept my eyes on the Soldiers surrounding the arena as we marched into the ceremony.
-Their armor gleamed dully in the waning light of the evening.
-The weapons they wield, swords, lances, maces, and some sorts of contraptions that launch projectiles, all of which have runes and relics embedded, are rumored to be capable of killing dragons, should that prove necessary.
+Their ceremonial armor, replicas of uniforms worn centuries ago, gleamed dully in the waning light of the evening.
+The weapons they wielded, with the embedded relics and runes: the swords, lances, maces, and projectile-launching contraptions, resembled the ancient weapons rumored to be capable of killing dragons, should that prove necessary.

 “Aspira Miraen Walzt,” The elder Warden read the name from the first stone pulled.

-Miraen stepped out of the formation and to the stone.
+Walzt stepped out of the formation and to the stone.
 She rendered a smart salute to the Warden before hesitantly reaching her fingers to the sphere.
-After an interminable time, her fingers made contact with the sphere.
+After an interminable time, her fingertip made contact with the sphere.
 The sphere remained dark for a long moment.
 Just as she had given up, a stone began to glow.
-She ran her fingers on the stone and it fell out of the column, into her hand.
+She ran her fingers over the stone, and it fell out of the column, into her hand.

-I let out a breath I didn't know I was holding as she stepped into formation, smiling, taking her place near me.
+I let out a breath I didn’t know I was holding as she stepped behind the formation, smiling, as she shifted from attention to parade rest.

-Claudet confidently broke ranks and marched to the Warden, saluting her.
+Felint confidently broke ranks and marched to the Warden, saluting her.
 She had been near the top of the rankings for all the training sessions of the Crucible over the last two months.
-Claudet didn’t hesitate, placing her hand fully on the orb.
+Felint didn’t hesitate, placing her hand fully on the orb.

 Nothing.